13rac1/Minecraft-Water-Erosion/README.md

   create a waterfall.
 * `1309 89 753` - A Savanna source block flows through tunnel, then creates a
   small steam through trees to a pond.

+### Seed 837828468367153798

+Tested on Minecraft 1.15.1

+* `683 92 163` - A Giant Tree Tiaga hilltop lake creates multiple creeks
+  around a Pillager Outpost.
+* `1424 89 7` - A Giant Tree Tiaga hilltop lake flows into an underground lake and to seaside wetlands.
+* `1973 93 634` - A Mountain lake creates a 30 block tall set of waterfalls into a cave and a forest.
+* `4378 70 2779` - A Tiaga underground lake flows out of both sides of a hill creating three waterfalls.
+* `4470 75 2071` - A large Mountain arch waterfall digs a pond.
+BUG: Shouldn't remove the entire water column, just the top.
+* `3908 79 3276` - A Forest lake creates a 40 block creek to a river.
+BUG: May get blocked when a level7 block doesn't dig down in front.
+* `4300 77 3511` - Three Plains lakes create a short river of rapids.

+### Seed -103432684796306269

+Tested on Minecraft 1.14.4

+* `178 63 -22` - Creeks run through a dense Dark Forest

 ## Build